JayMass5800/HabitV8/PRIVACY_POLICY.md

 ## Children's Privacy

 HabitV8 is suitable for users of all ages.
-We do not knowingly collect personal information from children under 13.
+We do not knowingly collect personal information from children.
 If you are a parent or guardian and believe your child has provided personal information, please contact us.
+'Committed to follow the Play Families policy'

 ## Changes to This Policy